cchoi17/cchoi17/README.md

 - 👋 Hi, I’m @cchoi17.
 Nice to meet you!
-- 🌱 I’m currently learning computer science in my Junior Year at Loyola Marymount University
+- 🌱 I’m currently learning computer science in my Senior Year at Loyola Marymount University
 - Located in Los Angeles, California 90045.
 - 📫 How to reach me: cchoi17@lion.lmu.edu